joshchew24/AdventOfCode/README.md

 ## Day 12:
 ### Initial thoughts
 Looks like a graph problem... not really looking forward to solving it.
 I feel like I struggled with this content in CPSC 221, so at this point I am even rustier on this subject.
 However, I think solving this will improve my confidence and it is also very important in general to be familiar with.

+### Reflection
+That was annoying.
+Spent a few days recalling graph implementations (adjacency lists/matrices) and traversals (DFS/BFS).
+Tried implementing with no success.
+I had this goal in my head to avoid using recursion, because I really wanted to try to use a stack/queue for some reason...
+Was stuck for too long and decided to restart with a fresh implementation and found the recursive method to be incredibly simple to write.
+For part 2, I hacked together a boolean flag to track whether a single small cave has been double visited.
+Not a pretty solution but works and could definitely be cleaned up.